DerekRoy/invest-ui/README.md

     $ make docker_test

 ### Host environment variables for docker-compose
-`.env` files will be automatically created (with `env_writer.py` based on `env.json`) by `make docker_test`, based on host environment variables with `INVEST_UI` prefix.
+`.env` files will be automatically created (with `env_writer.py` working of the `env.json` file) by `make docker_test`, based on host environment variables with `INVEST_UI` prefix.

 ## Directory Forms

 Form submissions are powered by [directory-forms-api](https://github.com/uktrade/directory-forms-api).
-Set that up locally then generate a API client [here](http://forms.trade.great:8011/admin/client/client/) and add the following entries to your `conf/.env` file.
+Set the api up locally then generate an API client [here](http://forms.trade.great:8011/admin/client/client/) and add the following entries to your `conf/.env` file.

 | Environment variable                                  | Notes                             |
 | ----------------------------------------------------- | --------------------------------- |